Promote an Agile culture within your team

-However, with the adoption of Agile practices, vertical team structures that span the architecture have been shown to provide greater team autonomy.
+However, with the adoption of Agile practices, vertical team structures that span the architecture provide greater team autonomy.
 Vertical teams can deliver on the features they own by working across the software architecture.
 They also spread the knowledge needed to work at all architecture levels throughout all the teams.

-Each team plans the features they'll deliver.
-They have the autonomy to determine how they'll structure the data, architect the services, and design of the web and mobile user interfaces.
+Each team plans the features to deliver.
+They have the autonomy to determine how to structure the data, architect the services, and design the web and mobile user interfaces.
 They plan in adherence with the quality standards set by the organization and to which all teams contribute.

 Configure your Agile tools to scale